Hawaiian Ube Bread

 Note – this post may contain affiliate links for which we may receive a small bit of compensation if you make a purchase through clicking on its link.
 But we only link to products we use, believe in, and think will help you, our reader.

 Now, we made it to the Home Maid Bakery eventually, but this is Hawaii.
 They didn’t have any.
 When we asked if they would have any tomorrow, or any time soon, we just got a strange look.
 Finally they asked around and told us that the person who makes that bread is on vacation.
 The one person.
 And when he would return was not really known.

-So needless to say we were Ube Breadless.
-I finally got around to making my own attempt at an Ube Bread recipe.
+So needless to say we were Hawaiian Ube Breadless.
+I finally got around to making my own attempt at a Hawaiian Ube Bread recipe.
 Mine is not quite as purple as theirs, but just as delicious.

 A couple of things to point out

 - Yes, I know it’s slightly underbaked in the picture, but I adjusted the time in the recipe

 - Ube Halaya, you can definitely find at Filipino Groceries, and probably at most other asian groceries, or of course you can get it at Amazon –

 And now, it turns out there are emerging studies that show that purple bread is actually good for you!
 Well at least it’s better than white bread.
 Now be sure, I am not a scientist, or a chemist, but if the studies are true, then that makes this bread even more exciting!